 Coronavirus Job Retention Scheme (‘The Furlough Scheme’)

-The government’s Coronavirus Job Retention Scheme, commonly referred to as ‘furlough’, has been extended into March 2021 and will operate as the existing scheme has (according to the version applicable for the month of August 2020).
-Government will conduct a review of the scheme in January 2021.
+The government’s Coronavirus Job Retention Scheme, commonly referred to as ‘furlough’, has been extended into September 2021 and will operate as the existing scheme.

-How the Coronavirus Job Retention Scheme (or ‘Furlough Scheme’) works
+The Coronavirus Job Retention Scheme (‘Furlough Scheme’) – a reminder

-The extended furlough scheme provides employers with the same upfront support to cover wages and costs and provides the same flexibilities as before:
+The extended furlough scheme provides employers with the same support as previous schemes:

 - Government support for up to 80% of employee wages up to a limit of £2,500 per person

 - Employees may be ‘full time furloughed’ or furloughed flexibly in line with the employers’ requirements to staff their organisation in line with demand

 - Employers must continue to pay the employer National Insurance Contributions and workplace pension contributions in respect of any hours each employee works

 Unwinding Furlough: how the scheme will be phased out